 - Risk Level: Low, cosmetic only.

 6. Powdery Mildew

 Different types of powdery mildew affect different types of maple trees.
-In every case, this disease is not harmful because the powdery substance sits on leaf surfaces.
-The root system is never invaded and the powdery mildew fungus does not eat away at the leaves.
+In every case, this maple disease is not harmful because the powdery substance sits on leaf surfaces.
+The root system is never invaded, and the powdery mildew fungus does not eat away at the leaves.

-- Symptoms: The appearance of white, powdery substance on leaves
+- Symptoms: The appearance of a white, powdery substance on leaves

 - Causes: The Phyllactinia fungus

 - Treatment: None needed.
 Save the fungicide; the fungus can be brushed off or removed with horticultural oil.